curiosag/picoservice/README.md

 ```
 ## event logging/recovery

-A log of events causing state change is used to restore the computation state if needed.
+A log of events causing state change is used to restore the computation state and resume the compuation from the last operations logged.

 ## tail call optimization